Back to Blog

 Key Takeaways

-- Failing is not the end — your application stays active and you can retake the test.
+• Failing is not the end.
+Your application stays active and the Department books you another appointment.

 Ready to Pass Your Citizenship Test?